 In 2019, a biotech company was able to kill or postpone all non-essential projects within 6 weeks of implementing Hoshin Kanri.

-This means that where there are dependencies across the organization, these are identified beforehand and agreed in advance.
+This means that where there are dependencies across the organization, these are identified beforehand and agreed upon in advance.

 Battles between Sales and Implementation or between IT and Production become collaborations instead.